 NRI enabled by default

 The node resource interface (NRI) is an extension mechanism that allows for customizing low-level details of the container configuration.
 I like to think of NRI plugins as analogous to mutating webhooks in the Kubernetes ecosystem; like a mutating webhook, an NRI plugin intercepts container creation and has the ability to modify aspects of it.
-NRI pairs well with Kubernetes as NRI plugins receive context about the Pod object and hook into the Pod lifecycle in addition to containers.
+NRI pairs well with Kubernetes as NRI plugins receive context about the Pod object and hook into the Pod life-cycle in addition to containers.

 There are already a set of sample plugins maintained by the containerd project, as well as a set of community-maintained plugins.